austinmcorso/aws-architecture/README.md

 ## Infrastructure

+- ElasticCache (memcache)
+- Elastic File System
 - Elastic Load Balancer
-- Elastic File System
 - RDS
-- Elastic Cache
+- S3

 ## Security

 - security group for public servers
 - security group for internal network
 - security group for NAT
 - security group for RDS

 ## Tools
 The following tools are being used to provision our AWS Architecture.